3cn-ecn/.github/profile/README.md

 ### [🦣 MastoCN](https://github.com/3cn-ecn/MastoCN)

-A project to deploy a Mastodon instance for Centrale Nantes.
+A project to deploy a Mastodon instance and/or a PixelFed instance for Centrale Nantes.